The Widow and the Only Man: Analysis

 The film has been mentioned as an example of the regular "feature productions" produced by Biograph from the summer of 1904, which allowed this company to overtake the Edison Company as "America's foremost motion picture producer".
-It has also been stressed that his is one of the first example where a scene filmed as a wide shot is interrupted by a close-up of the protagonist.
+It has also been stressed that his is one of the first examples where a scene filmed as a wide shot is interrupted by a close-up of the protagonist.